What is the First Mover Advantage?

 2. Control of resources

 The second benefit is the ability to control strategic and/or scarce resources.
 For example, Wal-Mart was able to locate its stores in small towns and prevent others from entering the market.

 3. Buyer switching costs

 The third benefit that first movers may enjoy is buyer switching costs.
-If the first business is able to establish itself first, it may seem inconvenient for consumers to switch to a new brand.
+If the first business is able to establish itself firmly, it may be inconvenient for consumers to switch to a new brand later.

 Disadvantages of Being a First Mover

 Being the first business in an industry may not always guarantee an advantage.

 - The first mover may invest heavily in persuading consumers to try a new product.
-Later entrants would benefit from these informed buyers and would not need to spend that much on educating consumers.
+Later entrants would benefit from these informed buyers and would not need to spend as much on educating consumers.

 - Later entrants can avoid mistakes made by the first mover.

 - If the first mover is unable to capture consumers with their products, later entrants can take advantage of this.

 - Later entrants can reverse-engineer new products and make them better or cheaper.

-- Later entrants can identify areas of improvement by the first mover and take advantage of it.
+- Later entrants can identify areas of improvement left by the first mover and take advantage of them.

 Learn more in CFI’s Corporate Strategy Course.

 Examples of Successful Companies That Were Not First Movers

 Listed below are three companies that were not first movers in their respective markets, but have now grown to become some of the biggest companies in the world:

 Before Google, there were search engines such as Yahoo and Infoseek.
 However, Google was able to customize its search engine to perform more effectively and efficiently.
-They now control over 65% of the search activity.
+They now control over 65% of search activity.

 2. Southwest Airlines